Cattai Farm picnic area

 Cattai National Park opens from 8am to 5pm (May to October) and 8am to 8pm (November to April).
 The park may have to close at times due to poor weather or fire danger.

 Park entry fees:

 $8 per vehicle per day (including motorbikes).
-The park has coin-operated pay and display machines - please bring credit card or correct coins.Buy annual pass.
+The park has pay and display machines -cash and credit cards accepted..Buy annual pass.

 All the practical information you need to know about the Cattai Farm picnic area.